Ocean-JH/cms-study-notes/density-functional-theory/Readme.md

 6. Check for energy convergence
 7. Repeat until convergence

-Practical and theoretical remarks on SCF variables and initialization:
-- Use the Kohn–Sham eigenvalue ε (the orbital eigenvalue returned by the KS solver) as the spectral quantity to monitor and to drive eigenvalue updates and convergence tests.
-Do not substitute the full total energy for the eigenvalue inside the iterative eigenproblem.
-The total electronic energy is a derived functional of the converged density and should be computed once (or only for diagnostics) after SCF convergence.
-Using E_tot in place of ε in the eigenvalue loop mixes distinct variational objects and destabilizes convergence.
-- Initial potential: when the initial P(r) is the hydrogenic analytic solution (which is the solution of the Schrödinger equation with V_nuc only), set the initial potential V_old = V_nuc(r) = −Z/r.
-Choosing V_old = V_KS (full potential) while using a hydrogenic P(r) is inconsistent and frequently causes large first-iteration errors that demand tiny mixing parameters.
-If oscillations occur, reduce mixing parameter α or use more advanced mixing (DIIS/Pulay).

 ## 2.5 Exchange-Correlation Functional
 We implement the Local Density Approximation (LDA) for the exchange-correlation functional:

 - The **correlation potential** uses the Perdew-Zunger parametrization of the Ceperley-Alder quantum Monte Carlo results: